xiaolei-lab/SIMER/README.md

 basepop1 <- set.pheno(pop = basepop1, pop.pheno, sel.crit = "pheno")
 ```

-## Generate phenotype of single trait by "ADI" model
+## Generate phenotype of single trait by ADI model
 **[back to top](#contents)**

 In "ADI" model, **SIMER** considers not only Additive effect(a) and Dominance effect(d) but also interactive effects including Additive by Additive effect(aXa), Additive by Dominance effect(aXd), Dominance by Additive effect(dXa) and Dominance by Dominance effect(dXd).
 Therefore, all six elements of **var.tr1**, **dist.qtn.tr1**, **eff.unit.tr1**, **shape.tr1**, and **scale.tr1** are useful for "ADI" model.
 Meanwhile, QTN amount should be an even in "ADI" model.
 Add phenotypes of single trait to base population1 are displayed as follows: